Here are 6 things every international student should know about working in the UK:

-If you’re an MDX student or graduate and you need help finding work contact MDXWorks Our friendly team can review your CVs, cover letters, support with applications, mock interviews or similar.
+If you’re a current MDX student or recent graduate and you need help finding work, contact MDXWorks Our friendly team can review your CVs, cover letters, support with applications, mock interviews or similar.

 We’ve made every effort to ensure that the information contained in this blog-post is accurate.
 But things can change rapidly, so use the links provided to find out the latest information.